Royal Canadian Air Force: 1920–1945: Pre-unification

 The Canadian Air Force (CAF) was established in 1920 as the successor to a short-lived two-squadron Canadian Air Force that was formed during the First World War in Europe.
 Wing Commander John Scott Williams was tasked in 1921 with organizing the CAF, handing command over later the same year to Air Marshal Lindsay Gordon.
 The new Canadian Air Force was a branch of the Air Board and was chiefly a training militia that provided refresher training to veteran pilots.
 Many CAF members also worked with the Air Board's Civil Operations Branch on operations that included forestry, surveying and anti-smuggling patrols.
 In 1923, the CAF became responsible for all flying operations in Canada, including civil aviation.
 In 1924, the Canadian Air Force, was granted the royal title, becoming the Royal Canadian Air Force (RCAF).
-Most of its work was civil in nature; however, in the late 1920s the RCAF evolved into more of a military organization.
+Most of its work was civil in nature, with forest patrols of the northwest a major part of its operations; however, in the late 1920s other agencies took up most civil tasks, with the notable exception of aerial photography surveys, and the RCAF evolved into more of a military organization.
 After budget cuts in the early 1930s, the air force began to rebuild.

-World War II
+Second World War

-During the Second World War, the RCAF was a major contributor to the British Commonwealth Air Training Plan and was involved in operations in Great Britain, Europe, the north Atlantic, North Africa, southern Asia, and with home defence.
-8,864 Americans came north to volunteer for the RCAF, and over 850 died in action.
-By the end of the war, the RCAF had become the fourth largest allied air force.
+During the Second World War, the RCAF was a major contributor to the British Commonwealth Air Training Plan and was involved in operations in the United Kingdom, Europe, the north Atlantic, North Africa, southern Asia, and with home defence.
+Eight thousand, eight hundred and sixty-four Americans came north to volunteer for the RCAF and over 850 died in action.
+By the end of the war, the RCAF had become the fourth largest Allied air force.

-During WWII the Royal Canadian Air Force was headquartered in 20-23 Lincolns Inn Fields, London.
+During World War II the RCAF was headquartered at a six-storey office building at 20-23 Lincoln's Inn Fields (built 1937), London.
 A commemorative plaque can be found on the outside of the building.